Applied Metaphors: Learning TRIZ, Complexity, Data/Stats/ML using Metaphors

 One of the most common problems in Prediction Analytics is that of predicting a Quantitative response variable, based on one or more Quantitative predictor variables or features.
 This is called Linear Regression.
 We will use the intuitions built up during our study of ANOVA to develop our ideas about Linear Regression.

 Suppose we have data on salaries in a Company, with years of study and previous experience.
 Would we be able to predict the prospective salary of a new candidate, based on their years of study and experience?
-Or based on mileage done, could we predict the resale price of a used car?
+Or based on the mileage done, could we predict the resale price of a used car?
 These are typical problems in Linear Regression.

 In this tutorial, we will use the Boston housing dataset.
 Our research question is: